Legislation on vehicles and fuels

 Under the Euro 4 standards (that took effect for new vehicles as from 2005) diesel vehicles were allowed to emit around three times more nitrogen oxides than petrol vehicles.
 Emissions of PM from petrol vehicles were not regulated under Euro 4, since these were then considered to be very low compared to emissions from diesel engines.

-The most recently adopted emission regulation dates back to December 2006 (715/2007) and established the currently applicable Euro standards.
-The Euro 5 standards apply from 2009 for new models and from 2010 for all new vehicles, and the slightly tougher Euro 6 standards apply from 2014 for new models and from 2015 for all new vehicles.
+The Euro 5 standards applied from 2009 for new models and from 2010 for all new vehicles, and the slightly tougher Euro 6 standards apply from 2014 for new models and from 2015 for all new vehicles.

-The main effect of Euro 5 is to reduce the emission of particulate matter from diesel cars from 25 to 5 mg/km.
-Euro 6 will mainly reduce the emissions of NOx from diesel cars further, from 180 to 80 mg/km.
+The main effect of Euro 5 was to reduce the emission of particulate matter from diesel cars from 25 to 5 mg/km.
+Euro 6 mainly reduced the emissions of NOx from diesel cars further, from 180 to 80 mg/km.
 The Euro 5/6 legislation also introduces a particle number (PN) emission limit in addition to the mass-based limits.

 For a more detailed description of the emission standards, the durability requirements and the test cycles used, see AirClim factsheet.